geomatics-io/ObjectListView/docs/recipes.rst

     }

 These events play well
-with `UseAlternateBackColors`.
-Any formatting you do in these events takes precedence over the alternate backcolors.
+with `UseAlternatingBackColors`.
+Any formatting you do in these events takes precedence over the alternate back colours.

-These events know where the row is going to appear in the control, so the `DisplayIndex` property of the event can be used for more sophisticated alternate background color schemes.
+These events know where the row is going to appear in the control, so the `DisplayIndex` property of the event can be used for more sophisticated alternate background colour schemes.
 The `DisplayIndex` is correct even when the list is showing groups and when the listview is virtual.